robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

 .. automodule:: pypfopt.hierarchical_risk_parity

+    .. autoclass:: HRPOpt
+        :members:

-    .. autofunction:: hrp_portfolio
+        .. automethod:: __init__

 .. note::
-    Because the HRP functionality doesn't inherit from ``BaseOptimizer``, you will have to implement pre-processing and post-processing methods on your own.
+    As of v0.4.0, ``HRPOpt`` now inherits from ``BaseOptimizer``, so you no longer have to implement pre-processing and post-processing methods on your own.

 References
 ==========